DSkoufis/My_Thesis/README.md

-# My_Thesis
+# My_Dissertation
-Project development for my thesis
+Project development for my dissertation

-This is a python project for my thesis.
+This is a python project for my dissertation.

 The idea, is to gather tweets from Twitter with the help of Twitter REST APIs, Search and Streaming.
 Then all data will go into a MongoDB instance for storing purposes.
 Finally, through a GUI, the user will be able to see some statistics or